Hamilton Logo

 Hamilton: Brand overview

 The Broadway musical Hamilton first thundered on stage in 2015.
-It was a real sensation at one time because instead of the usual melodies, the audience heard rap and R&B. Hip-hop performance had brought back the popularity of the long-forgotten Alexander Hamilton.
+It was a real sensation at the time because, instead of the usual melodies, the audience heard rap and R&B. The hip-hop performance brought back the popularity of the long-forgotten Alexander Hamilton.
 He died more than two centuries ago.
 In 2015, many no longer remembered the existence of such a politician: they even wanted to remove his portrait from the ten-dollar bill.
-But after the loud debut of the musical, the creator of the national financial system became famous again.
+But after the musical’s loud debut, the creator of the national financial system became famous again.

 The success of Hamilton’s production is entirely due to the composer and playwright Lin-Manuel Miranda.
 He was so inspired by Ron Chernow’s biography of the founding father of the United States that he composed a rap based on the historical book and read it in the White House.
-Later, Miranda began to work on the text of the musical; he put the words into the music and volunteered to play the main role.
+Later, Miranda began working on the musical’s text; he set the words to music and volunteered to play the lead role.

 Hamilton’s innovative demeanor left the audience in wild ecstasy.
 American politicians rapping in Congress might look absurd, but they found their audience and became a theatrical hit.
 Hispanic and dark-skinned actors played the Founding Fathers.
-The soulful 18th-century style, modern street slang, and classic Broadway tunes were complemented by rock and roll, funk, R&B, and hip-hop elements.
+The soulful 18th-century style, modern street slang, and classic Broadway tunes were complemented by elements of rock and roll, funk, R&B, and hip-hop.

 Meaning and History